Sentinelese: Population

-No rigorous census has been conducted and the population has been variously estimated to be as low as 15 or as high as 500.
-Most estimates lie between 50 and 200.

-The 1971 census estimated the population at around 82, and the 1981 census at 100.
-A 1986 expedition recorded the highest count, 98.
-In 2001, the census of India officially recorded 21 men and 18 women.
-This survey was conducted from a distance and may not have been accurate.
-2004 post-tsunami expeditions recorded counts of 32 and 13 individuals in 2004 and 2005, respectively.
-The 2011 census of India recorded 12 men and three women.
-During a 2014 circumnavigation, researchers recorded six women, seven men (all apparently under 40 years old) and three children younger than four.
-A handbook released in 2016 by the Anthropological Survey of India on "Vulnerable Tribe Groups" estimates the population at between 100 and 150.
+While no rigorous census has been conducted, the 1971 census of India estimated the population at around 82, and the 1981 census at 100.
+A 1986 expedition recorded a count of 98.
+The 2001 census officially recorded 39 individuals (21 men and 18 women), however this survey was conducted from a distance and thus may not have been accurate.
+Expeditions in the wake of the 2004 tsunami recorded counts of 32 in 2004 and 13 in 2005.
+The 2011 census recorded 15 individuals (12 men and 3 women).
+During a 2014 circumnavigation, researchers recorded 16 individuals (6 women and 7 men, all apparently under 40 years old, and 3 children, apparently younger than four).
+A handbook released in 2016 by the Anthropological Survey of India on "Vulnerable Tribe Groups" estimated the population at between 100 and 150.

 Practices

 The Sentinelese are hunter-gatherers.
 They use spears with bows and arrows to hunt terrestrial wildlife and more rudimentary methods to catch local seafood, such as mud crabs and molluscan shells.
 They are believed to eat many molluscs, given the abundance of roasted shells found in their settlements.
 They are not known to engage in agriculture.

 Both sexes wear bark strings; the men tuck daggers into their waist belts.
 They also wear some ornaments such as necklaces and headbands, but are essentially nude.
 Usual habitations include small temporary huts erected on four poles with slanted leaf-covered roofs.

-There is no evidence of the Sentinelese having knowledge of metallurgy outside of cold forging to make tools and weapons, though the Andamanese scholar Vishvajit Pandya notes that Onge narratives often recall voyages by their ancestors to North Sentinel to procure metal.
+There is no evidence of the Sentinelese having knowledge of metallurgy apart from cold forging to make tools and weapons, though the Andamanese scholar Vishvajit Pandya notes that Onge narratives often recall voyages by their ancestors to North Sentinel to procure metal.
 Residents of the island accepted aluminium cookware left by the National Geographic Society in 1974.

+During an expedition led by anthropologist Triloknath Pandit in 1967, his team documented a board made of soft porous wood at a Sentinelese camp in the forest interior.
+The board was divided into 64 squares, with alternate squares studded with pieces of stone and shell, reminiscent of a chessboard.
+It is uncertain whether the artefact was produced by the Sentinelese, or was encountered as flotsam; the purpose of the board for the Sentinelese is unknown.
+Other Andamanese tribes do not produce similar artefacts.

 Canoes are used for lagoon-fishing, but long poles rather than paddles or oars propel them.
 They seldom use the canoes for cross-island navigation.
 Artistic engravings of simple geometric designs and shade contrasts have been seen on their weapons.

 The women have been seen to dance by slapping both palms on the thighs while simultaneously tapping the feet rhythmically in a bent-knee stance.